Hansa-class ferry: History

-The first ship of the class, MS Finnhansa, was delivered on 3 August 1994, with MS Finnpartner following on 12 February 1995, MS Transeuropa on 31 May 1995 and MS Finntrader on 26 October 1995.
+The first ship of the class, Finnhansa, was delivered on 3 August 1994, with Finnpartner following on 12 February 1995, Transeuropa on 31 May 1995 and Finntrader on 26 October 1995.
 The three Finn-prefixed ships were owned by Finncarriers and registered in Helsinki while Transeuropa was owned by Poseidon and registered in Lübeck.
 Following a series of mergers between companies owned by Finnlines and brand simplification, in 2000 the ownership of all the ships passed to Finnlines.
 In 2001 the German terminus of the route was changed to Travemünde.

 Following the delivery of new ships for the Helsinki–Travemünde service in 2006 and 2007 MS Finntrader and MS Finnpartner were taken off the Finland–Germany service and rebuilt at Remontowa, Poland with bow gates and additional cabin spaces.
 After the refit, on 19 February 2007, Finntrader began service on Finnlines' Malmö–Travemünde route.
 At the same time the ship's homeport was changed from Helsinki to Malmö and her original cream/green colour scheme was changed to Finnlines' while/blue.
 Finnpartner was rebuilt with similar modifications and joined Finntrader on the Malmö–Travemünde service in July 2007.

 In April 2009 Finnhansa was sold to Grimaldi Ferries (who have the same parent company as Finnlines), and entered service on their Genoa–Catania–Malta service under the name Euroferry Sicilia.
 Despite this change of ownership the ship at least initially retained its cream/green Finnlines livery with Finnlines company markings.